anivlam35/plunger_adjustment/README.md

 To use Raspberry Pi Camera we need a built-in (into Raspberrian) package [raspistill](https://thepihut.com/blogs/raspberry-pi-roundup/raspberry-pi-camera-board-raspistill-command-list).
 Also I am to notice that to use camera most efficiently, we need to take vertical photos (in such a way that the slit occupies almost all the height).
 In that case we have pictures with horizontal slit as an output (raspistill can't rotate images correctly), so we should use [image_rotation.py](./image_procesing/image_rotation.py) to turn clockwise ninety degrees every image in selected set.

+### Conclusions<a name="Conclusions"></a>
+We have got the approach for measuring paralellism of foils of OUPS.
+With RPi Camera 1 pixel is equivalent to 4 mkm.

+Unfinished issues:

+* estimation of optical distortion and broadening of the slit;
+* focusing on all the points of foils in one time;
+* taking photos from two mutually perpendicular directions (moving one camera or using two cameras).